EidAbdullahi/myproject/README.md

 5. Set up the required databases and API keys for services like flight booking and hotel reservations.

-## Contributors

-Our project's success is a testament to the power of teamwork and collaboration.
-Each member of our team brought unique skills, knowledge, and enthusiasm to the table, contributing to the project's development in diverse ways.
-Here are our group members:

-1. Mangesh Pangam

-2. Rakshita Sarap

-3. Saish Rane

-4. Shruti Parade

-5. Ajay Pandey

-6. Saket Jha

-7. Khushal Jogi

-8. Piyush Mane

-9. Vedang Nijap

-A heartfelt thank you to all the contributors who made this project possible; your dedication and expertise are truly appreciated!

 ## Terms of Use